 The rotation is set in angles.
 If a spread value is set to 180, objects will be rotated by 360 degrees.

 Having objects uniformly scattered in all directions and places is naturally not very convenient.
 Instead of creating a number of small World Clutter nodes that cover a limited location, a big one can be used with a mask.

 Areas across which the objects are randomly scattered and areas without any objects from the list.
 For example, on the terrain, a mask allows to scatter debris across certain areas, while leaving other places free of it.

 To paint the image mask directly in the scene, use Mask Editor.

-By default, each channel of the image mask specifies the areas and the density of growth in the [0;255] color density range.
-However, by using Min value and Max value, you can specify any color density range within and the part of the mask, which contains the corresponding values, will be used to scatter the nodes.
+By default, each channel of the Image Mask specifies the areas and the density of growth in the [0;255] color density range.
+However, by using the minimum and the maximum value, you can specify any color density range within, and the part of the mask that contains the corresponding values will be used to scatter the nodes.

-Several node objects that represent nodes of different heights can share this mask as follows:
+Several objects that represent nodes of different heights can share this mask as follows:

 Orienting along the Relief#

 Unless objects in World Clutter are scattered over a completely flat and non-tilted surface, they can be automatically positioned to precisely repeat ups and downs of the relief without any effort.
 For that, an underlying surface should be made a parent of the World Clutter node.
 (If there are some nodes in the hierarchy between a terrain or mesh node and World Clutter, intersections will still be checked.)

 A parent for intersection can only be a terrain or a mesh object.
 The mesh should be terrain-like, i.e. it should have only one surface vertically, along the Z coordinate.